RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Also experiment with using your thumb, in either playing position.
 I do this from time to time, and it certainly lends a round and soft “pizz” tone.

 I’ve never tried it, but I saw another recommendation to fret with your finger directly on top of the fret, as opposed to the typical space between frets.
-I’d wager this gives a darker and less sustaining tone, similar to palm muting.
+This will usually give a darker and less sustaining tone, similar to palm muting.

 If investing in a new instrument is an option, but an upright is impractical for reasons that probably don’t need to be explained, you can choose an instrument that facilitates that upright tone.

 Acoustic-vs-electric doesn’t have to be a strict dichotomy.
-Many hybrid instruments exist.
+Many hybrid instruments exist whether it’s between electric and acoustic guitars or bass.
 I have heard anecdotes of bassists who achieved satisfying imitation upright by playing violin basses (as Macca iconically used in Beatles performances).
 Alternately, an acoustic bass guitar (ABG) with piezo pickup will capture that bass resonance and attack that no traditional electric can get.

 String choice can make a really big difference!
-Much of that metallic “sizzle” that we associate with electric basses over uprights comes from the strings.
-Most electric basses are fitted with roundwound strings, most likely nickel-steel or stainless steel.
+Much of that metallic “sizzle” that we associate with electric basses over uprights come from the strings.
+Most electric basses are fitted with roundwound strings, most likely nickel-steel or stainless steel which.
 Translation: when you run your finger down the string, you feel the bumpy texture of the winding.
+This can work great for some genres like punk but may not help with achieving that upright sound.

 Double basses use flatwound strings, which are smooth down their length.
-And electric bassists have their choice of flatwound strings as well.
+And electric bassists have their choice of flatwound strings as well and they’re popular for any kind of acoustic bass.
 They are usually installed by default on fretless basses, but they sound great on any bass!
 I have a fabulous Danelectro DC 59 with flatwound strings at the moment, and I love the vintage round tone I get.

 Once you get over the sticker shock, I saw numerous recommendations for Thomastik-Infeld Jazz Flats (please ignore that these are mislabelled, humorously, as “accordion accessory.”)
 TI is most famous for their violin strings- they invented the synth-core strings that are still the gold standard for violin strings forty years later.
 Bassists rave about the tone and lifespan of these strings, and testify they are well worth the price.
 The packaging even boasts of the jazz flats’ resemblance to a double bass tone.